 actuator as well.
 Therefore, the entire actuator needs to be

 replaced.
 The actuator contains a LED and snaps around the switch.

-The Technology Transplant board is a most welcome development, since it
+The Technology Transplant TR-808 switch board was a most welcome development, since it

 they use the same kind of unsealed tact switches as Roland used - so

 these switches will fail within a few years, due to dust.

 It is possible to significantly prolong the life of these unsealed tact